linkerd/rfc/design/0004-multicluster-phase-2.md

       services from the target cluster to mirror.
   * The service mirror controller deployment.
-This service mirror controller container's args will be populated with the name of the service mirror config ConfigMap.
+This service mirror controller container's args will be populated with the name of the service mirror `link` resource.

 The biggest consequence of the above changes is that we now run one service mirror controller for each linked target cluster.
 This allows to eliminate the watching of secrets and dynamically creating service watchers.
-When the service mirror controller starts up, it reads the provided configmap, loads the secret specified in the configmap, and then gets to work mirroring services from the target cluster which match the given selectors.
-If the configmap is updated, the service mirror controller will reload its config.
+When the service mirror controller starts up, it reads the provided `link` resource, loads the secret specified in the `link`, and then gets to work mirroring services from the target cluster which match the given selectors.
+If the `link` is updated, the service mirror controller will reload its configuration.

 The primary benefit of this approach is that it solves [#4481](https://github.com/linkerd/linkerd2/issues/4481) by allowing the source cluster to select the servies that it wants to mirror.